siigdev/MDSDassignment/README.md

-## Model-Driven Software Development Assignment 1
+## Python State Machine DSL Example
 This features an internal domain specific language for defining state machines.
 The DSL is written in Python and includes a working metamodel of a microwave oven with an additional graphical user interface for convinience located in **Gui.py**.
 The program can also be run through **Print.py** which prints out the initialized states and transitions.

 DSL Syntax